 Joe Gordon reported the current HWG bank balance is $500.17.

 --Denis indicated we are not receiving the split report from the LUW

+Addendum: Chris Jones reported later that the current bank balance is $877.23.
+In May HWG received $341.06 from A.R.T.s, Inc for the Wix website invoices submitted for reimbursement by Sue Leth.
+HWG also received LUW membership splits for $24.00.

 Since Marilyn will be traveling for 3 weeks, the July mini-writing contest has been canceled which we’ll gear up in October with awards given out at the Christmas party.